chronicleprotocol/oracle-suite/cmd/gofer/README.md

 ### Price models configuration

 To start working with Gofer, you have to define price models first.
-Price models are defined in a JSON file.
+Price models are defined in a JSON or YAML file.
 By default, the default config file location is `gofer.json` in the current directory.
 You can change the config file location using the `--config` flag.

 Simple price model for the `BTC/USD` asset pair may look like this: